2-Day Hakone Itinerary: Exploring Hakone, Mt. Fuji and Beyond

 Same lake, different area.
 This time around, park on the northern side of Lake Ashi, because the pirate ships are calling your name!

-Tip: You can get first class tickets for just an extra fee that are worth it, especially in worse weather conditions where you’ll appreciate having your own couch.
-In economy, you’re not guaranteed a seat, so it’s a mad dash once the gate opens.
-In first class you get a seat (though not an assigned one, but at least you’ll have a spot) and everyone gets better views because you are up front, sort of like economy vs. first class on an airplane.
+In the economy, you’re not guaranteed a seat, so it’s a mad dash once the gate opens.
+In first class, you get a seat (though not an assigned one, but at least you’ll have a spot), and everyone gets better views because you are up front.

 That said, the best views will be on the top deck, standing by the railing.
 Look out for the view of Heiwa no Torii and Mt.
 Fuji.
-If you get to see Fuji, make the most of it, because it’s not visible the entire time as it hides behind the mountains in about 10 minutes.
-If the weather is not on your side and it happens to be cloudy, windy, and/or rainy, just stay inside the ship, captain Hook.
+If you get to see Fuji, make the most of it, because it’s not visible the entire time as it hides behind the mountains for about 10 minutes.
+If the weather is not on your side and it happens to be cloudy, windy, and/or rainy, just stay inside the ship, Captain Hook.

 Lake Ashi in Hakone, Japan